Code-Institute-Submissions/MilestoneProject1-The-Coding-House-of-Espresso/README.md

 ### Existing Features
 * Website with 5 individual and separate sections which are linked together to create a coherent whole
 * A sticky-top navbar allows to user-easy and intuitive navigating
-* A bottom footer allows to user clever access to social media
+* A sticky-bottom footer allows to user clever access to social media
 * Sized images which are responsive for mobile and desktop view
 * A 'buy here' button points the user to a familiar but aside shop
 * Contact form with a possibility to write the message and subscribe to the newsletter

-### Features Left to Implement when skills developed
+### Features left to implement when skills developed
 * Built a real shop page with 'buy here' buttons, once cooperation agreement with sellers is made
 * Link to real Social Media which represents shop, once they exist